Rambalac/ACDDokanNet/Readme.md

 Browsing and editing generally works.
 There can be some glitches with some files.
 Open file in develop mode, if you see an error switch to another file and after few seconds switch back, repeat if needed.

-Catalog backup currently does not work due requairment for write already created files.
+Catalog backup currently does not work due requirement for write already created files.

 News
 ----